svenjacobs/reveal/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Sample project**
-Provide a minimal sample project which reproduces the problem.
+Provide a minimal sample project which reproduces the problem or at least a code snippet.

 **Smartphone (please complete the following information):**
  - Device: [e.g. Google Pixel 7]
  - Android version: [e.g. Android 13]

+**Version**
+Version of the library.

 **Additional context**
 Add any other context about the problem here.